APTrust/exchange/README.md

 - Environment variables AWS_ACCESS_KEY_ID and AWS_SECRET_ACCESS_KEY set to values that can access APTrust's test buckets
 - Environment variables PHAROS_API_USER=system@aptrust.org and PHAROS_API_KEY=c3958c7b09e40af1d065020484dafa9b2a35cea0

-Once you have all that, simple run `./scripts/process_items.sh` to run the integration tests.
+Once you have all that, simple run `./scripts/test.rb --help` to see which integration tests are available.
+Note that integration tests are cumulative, with each test bringing the various services into the state that the next test needs to start.
+Currently, `./scripts/test.rb --dpn_store` will run through all APTrust ingest and DPN replication tests.

 ## TODO